 - MSRP (optional)

-Again, any of the above 7 pricing fields can be mapped to your website.
+However, any of these 7 pricing fields can be mapped to your website.
 Therefore, if you wanted to use Price-6 as a special "web-only" sale price, no problem, we'll map that field to your website sale price.

-Sale Prices can also be managed used CounterPoint's Planned Promos.
-Planned Promotions give you the flexibility to specify a start and end of the items you want to put on sale on your website.
+Sale Prices can also be managed using CounterPoint's Planned Promos.
+Planned Promotions give you the flexibility to specify a start and end for the items you want to put on sale on your website.

 Modern Retail's CounterPoint Integrator will also send the Barcodes from CounterPoint to your website.
-Typically, these Barcodes are used to store UPCs for your products and are vital for marketplaces such as Amazon, Google, etc. Modern Retail will take these CounterPoint Barcodes and map them to UPCs in your website.
+Typically, these barcodes are used to store UPCs for your products and are vital for marketplaces such as Amazon or Google.
+Modern Retail will take these CounterPoint barcodes and map them to UPCs on your website.